-- Six applications were discussed to score applicants for funding. - Participants: Six peer review panelists participated in the panel, which included one Panel Chairperson and five review panelists; - Two CPRIT staff members and five CSRA employees participated in the meeting.
-One additional CSRA employee participated in a technical support role; - CPRIT staff participation was limited to reviewing and clarifying policies, and answering procedural questions; - CSRA staff did not participate in the discussions around the merits of the applications; - The panelists' discussions were limited to the evaluation criteria.
+- Seven (7) applications were discussed; five (5) were recommended for funding, two were not recommended for funding. - Participants: One (1) Panel Chair and six (6) review panelists; - Two (2) CPRIT staff members and (2) CSRA employees participated in the meeting; - CPRIT staff participation was limited to reviewing and clarifying policies, and answering procedural questions; - CSRA staff did not participate in the discussions around the merits of the applications; - The panelists' discussions were limited to the evaluation criteria.

-There were no COIs identified prior or during the meeting.
-A list of all attendees and informational materials were provided by CSRA staff to aid in the observation of these objectives.
+There was one (1) COI identified prior to or during the meeting.
+The COI was excluded from discussions concerning the application for which there was a conflict.
+A list of all attendees, a sign in log, and informational materials were provided by CSRA staff to aid in the observation of these objectives.
+A completed sign in log was provided following the meeting, to confirm all attendees and COIs.